What is high blood pressure?

 What is pregnancy-induced hypertension?

-Pregnancy-induced hypertension—which may also be called pre-eclampsia, toxemia, or toxemia of pregnancy—is a pregnancy complication characterized by high blood pressure, swelling due to fluid retention, and protein in the urine.
+Pregnancy-induced hypertension — which may also be called pre-eclampsia, toxemia, or toxemia of pregnancy — is a pregnancy complication characterized by high blood pressure, swelling due to fluid retention, and protein in the urine.

-Who is affected by PIH?
+Who is affected by pregnancy-induced hypertension (PIH)?

-Pregnancy-induced hypertension (PIH) affects approximately one out of every 14 pregnant women.
+Pregnancy-induced hypertension (PIH) affects approximately 1 out of every 14 pregnant women.
 Although PIH more commonly occurs during first pregnancies, it can also occur in subsequent pregnancies.
 PIH is also more common in pregnant teens and in women over age 40.
 Many times, PIH develops during the second half of pregnancy, usually after the 20th week, but it can also develop at the time of delivery or right after delivery.

-- Has kidney disease
+- Temporary kidney failure.

-What are the symptoms of PIH?
+What are the symptoms of pregnancy-induced hypertension (PIH)?

 Rapid or sudden weight gain, high blood pressure, protein in the urine, and swelling (in the hands, feet, and face) are all signs of PIH.
 Some swelling is normal during pregnancy.
 However, if the swelling doesn't go away and is accompanied by some of the above symptoms, be sure to see your doctor right away.
 Other symptoms of PIH include abdominal pain, severe headaches, a change in reflexes, spots before your eyes, reduced output of urine or no urine, blood in the urine, dizziness, or excessive vomiting and nausea.